 Digital technologies have been identified by the EU as key in addressing some of its fundamental challenges associated with societal and economic objectives, such as improved quality of living for citizens, sustainable development and economic growth.
 This approach, also referred to as the Fourth Industrial Revolution, is becoming a reality for millions of people around the world creating new opportunities for governments, businesses and individuals.
 In this context, telecommunication networks will play a fundamental role in bringing these technologies to society, organizations and countries transforming their every day’s life in the way services are provided, and businesses as well as governments are run.
-The effect of this approach is expected to influence a large variety of sectors through the ability to offer connected goods, collaborative and automated processes within and across sectors, optimized processes with regards to energy or other resource consumption, optimized transportation and logistics, new and improved services with regards to safety and security, user experience etc. Some of the sectors, also known as vertical to the ICT industry, that will be clearly influenced and benefited by this approach among others include the Transportation, Energy, Media, and Factories of the Future.
+The effect of this approach is expected to influence a large variety of sectors through the ability to offer connected goods, collaborative and automated processes within and across sectors, optimized processes with regards to energy or other resource consumption, optimized transportation and logistics, new and improved services with regards to safety and security, user experience etc. Some of the sectors, also known as vertical to the ICT industry, that will be clearly influenced and benefited by this approach among others include:

 However, this transformation will require new service capabilities that network operators need to support including:

 i) connectivity for a growing number of very diverse devices,

 ii) ubiquitous access with varying degrees of mobility from low to high in heterogeneous environments and,

 iii) mission critical services currently handled by closed specific purpose networks [5G-PPP], supporting highly variable performance attributes in a cost and energy-efficient manner.